zyqm123/FINB/README.md

+FINB: Core Code and Datasets

-This repository contains the official implementation and datasets for the FINB algorithm, as presented in our paper.
+This repository provides the official implementation of the FINB algorithm, as introduced in our paper.
+The code includes the essential components for dataset preparation, training, and evaluation.

 Installation
-Install the required dependencies using:
+Please install the required dependencies by running:

 bash
+'''
 pip install -r requirements.txt
+'''
+We recommend using Python ≥3.8 and CUDA ≥11.0 for GPU acceleration.

 Datasets
-We use mini-ImageNet as the single source dataset, and four target datasets: CUB, Cars, Places, and Plantae.
+The experiments follow the standard Cross-Domain Few-Shot Learning (CD-FSL) setting:

+Source domain: mini-ImageNet

+Target domains: CUB, Cars, Places, Plantae

-For dataset setup and preprocessing, please refer to the CrossDomainFewShot repository.
+Dataset setup and preprocessing are consistent with the https://github.com/hytseng0509/CrossDomainFewShot repository.

-Code Overview
+Code Structure

-The core implementation is organized into two main components:
+The core implementation is organized as follows:

-FINB_pretraining.py: Code for model training
+FINB_main.py

-FINB_finetuning: Code for meta-testing and evaluation
+Entry point for training and evaluation.

+Loads datasets, initializes pretrained models, and performs meta-training.

+FINB.py

+Implements the FINB algorithm.

+Includes intermediate domain construction and cross-domain knowledge transfer.

 Usage

-Training
-To train the FINB model, run:
+To evaluate FINB on a target domain, run:

 bash
-python FINB_pretraining.py --config configs/FINB.yaml
-Experiment parameters can be modified in configs/FINB.yaml.

-Testing
-To evaluate the model, run:

-bash
+'''
-python FINB_finetuning.py --config configs/meta_test.yaml
+python FINB_main.py --config FINB.yaml
+'''

+The configuration file specifies experimental settings, including datasets, model parameters, and training protocols.

 Reproducing Results

-To reproduce the results reported in the paper, execute the above training and testing commands in sequence.
+This repository contains the core implementation used in our paper.
+The complete codebase, including additional modules and utilities, will be released upon acceptance of the paper.